-Throughout every aspect of The Settlers Inn experience, Proprietors Jeanne and Grant Genzlinger infuse the true spirit of the Arts and Crafts movement, a philosophy which emerged in the 1860s in England in reaction to the heavy ornamentation and industrialization of the high Victorian era.
+Throughout every aspect of The Settlers Inn experience, Founders Jeanne and Grant Genzlinger infuse the true spirit of the Arts and Crafts movement, a philosophy which emerged in the 1860s in England in reaction to the heavy ornamentation and industrialization of the high Victorian era.

 “The head had been separated from the hand during the industrial revolution,” argued early proponents of the Arts and Crafts movement, such as William Morris and John Roskin.

 “We are very ‘hands-on’ in our approach to hospitality,” says Jeanne.

 From The Inn’s farm-to-table menus highlighting quality products of local farms and purveyors to the beautiful and useful furnishings in its guest rooms and gathering spaces, Jeanne and Grant have given homage to the movement that has inspired their work.